canonical/discourse-k8s-operator/README.md

 This charm can be integrated with other Juju charms and services:

   - [Redis](https://charmhub.io/redis-k8s): Redis is an open source (BSD licensed), in-memory data structure store, used as a database, cache and message broker.
   - [Saml](https://charmhub.io/saml-integrator): SAML is an open standard used for authentication.
   - [Postgresql](https://charmhub.io/postgresql-k8s): PostgreSQL is a powerful, open source object-relational database system.
-It has more than 15 years of active development and a proven architecture that has earned it a strong reputation for reliability, data integrity, and correctness.

-    and much more.
-You can find the full list of integrations [here](https://charmhub.io/discourse-k8s/integrations).
+For a full list of integrations, see the [Charmhub documentation](https://charmhub.io/discourse-k8s/integrations).

 ## Learn more
 * [Read more](https://charmhub.io/discourse-k8s) <!--Link to the charm's official documentation-->